 How much net worth should you have?
 Since everyone’s financial goals are different, there’s no magic net worth number that you should have.
 For example, if you want to live a more lavish lifestyle when you retire, you need to have a higher net worth.
 However, if you don’t mind living a more frugal lifestyle, you don’t need nearly as much money.
-In this article, learn what is the average net worth by age.
+In this article, learn what the average net worth is by age.

 Jump Ahead To: